 The GIS enhances the appraisal process by greatly increasing the auditor's information storage, retrieval, inventory and analysis capabilities, ultimately resulting in equalized taxation for the taxpayers of Franklin County.

-The quarterly sales trend report of property transactions in Franklin County is a distribution analysis and quarterly comparison of transactions from 2012 to 2013.
-This report for the previous year breaks down what happened in 2012.
-The third quarter of 2014 looks similar to 2013.
+The quarterly sales trend report of property transactions in Franklin County is a distribution analysis and quarterly comparison of transactions from 2015 to 2016.

 The initial Franklin County Auditor's GIS, containing records of property characteristics, location, ownership and valuation, consisted of:

-The Franklin County Auditor's Office Geographic Information System project is unique because it was developed to meet the needs of the Auditor's Office.
-Appraisal, planimetric and cadastral base map information was captured by the Auditor's Office and the Auditor is maintaining all non-graphic appraisal information along with some elements of the planimetric base map that relate to the appraisal process.
+The Franklin County Auditor's Office Geographic Information System project is unique because it was developed to meet the needs of the auditor's office.
+Appraisal, planimetric and cadastral base map information was captured by the auditor's office and we are maintaining all non-graphic appraisal information along with some elements of the planimetric base map that relate to the appraisal process.
 The Franklin County Engineer's Office assists in maintaining right-of-way and other cadastral information.